alphagov/government-service-design-manual/service-manual/the-team/recruitment/performance-analyst-jd.md

 The main responsibilities of the post are to:

-* support the [service manager](/service-manual/the-team/service-manager.html) in ensuring that their service meets the performance requirements set out in the [Digital by Default Service Standard](/service-manual/digital-by-default)
+* support the [service manager](/service-manual/the-team/service-manager.html) in ensuring that their service meets the performance requirements set out in the [Digital by Default Service Standard](/service-manual/digital-by-default);
-* communicate service performance against key indicators to the Cabinet Office and other senior stakeholders within the department
+* communicate service performance against key indicators to internal and external stakeholders;
-* ensure high quality analysis of departmental [transaction data](/service-manual/measurement/cost-per-transaction.html)
+* ensure high quality analysis of departmental transaction data;
-* support the procurement of the [necessary digital platforms](/service-manual/making-software/analytics-tools.html) to support automated and real-time collection and presentation of data
+* support the procurement of the necessary digital platforms to support automated and real-time collection and presentation of data;
-* share examples of best practice in digital performance management across government, contributing to the [Government Service Design Manual](/service-manual)
+* share examples of best practice in digital performance management across government;
 * identify delivery obstacles to improving transactional performance within 	departments and working with teams to overcome those obstacles.

-## Personal Specification - Competencies / Skills
+## Personal Specification - Competencies / Skills Required

 SEEING THE BIG PICTURE

 **Essential**

-* Building on the inter-dependencies and relationships between teams to create a common purpose
-* Clarifying and communicating team objectives, bringing a broader perspective to a team so that it can focus on different delivery approaches
-* Co-ordinating and monitoring team performance, utilising team diversity to maximise effectiveness

-**Desirable**

-* Familiarity with the public sector and government processes

-BUILDING CAPABILITY FOR ALL
+* Be alert to emerging issues and trends which might impact or benefit own and team’s work
+* Seek to understand how the services, activities and strategies in the area work together to create value for the customer/end user
+* Ensure own area/team activities are aligned to Departmental priorities

+MAKING EFFECTIVE DECISIONS

 **Essential**

-* Valuing contributions from everyone, rewarding productive behaviour and promptly addressing any poor performance
+* Identify a range of relevant and credible information sources and recognise the need to collect new data when necessary from internal and external sources
-* Ability to work in a diverse team of highly talented staff, from different disciplines and backgrounds.
+* Recognise patterns and trends in a wide range of evidence/data and draw key conclusions
-* Using regular performance assessment to focus on the delivery of objectives and provide or gain timely and constructive feedback to agree development plans
-* Ensuring equal access to learning and development opportunities to enable all people to realise their full potential
+* Explore different options outlining costs, benefits, risks and potential responses to each
+* Invite challenge and where appropriate involve others in decision making to help build engagement and present robust recommendations

 LEADING AND COMMUNICATING

 **Essential**

-* Strong communication skills; the ability to make extremely complex subjects clear and easy to comprehend.
-* Excellent stakeholder management skills, and the ability to form strong collaborative relationships.
-* Proposing ways in which communication and marketing can add creative and innovative impact

-MAKING EFFECTIVE DECISIONS
+* Communicate using appropriate styles, methods and timing, including digital channels, to maximise understanding and impact
+* Communicate in a succinct, engaging manner and stand ground when needed
+* Convey enthusiasm and energy about their work and encourage others to do the same
+* Promote the work of the Department and play an active part in supporting the Civil Service values and culture

+BUILDING CAPABILITY FOR ALL

 **Essential**

-* Identifying emerging performance issues or trends and proposing decisive strategic action
-* Probing evidence to identify quick fixes and user needs for service improvements
-* Analysing evidence from diverse sources to generate robust solutions and make timely decisions
-* The ability to make sound judgements under pressure and competing demands.
+* Proactively manage own career and identify own learning needs with line manager, plan and carry out workplace learning opportunities
+* Continually seek and act on feedback to evaluate and improve their own and team’s performance

+MANAGING A QUALITY SERVICE

+**Essential**

+* Make effective use of project management skills and techniques to deliver outcomes, including identifying risks and mitigating actions
+* Develop, implement, maintain and review systems and service standards to provide quality, efficiency and value for money
+* Establish mechanisms to seek out and respond to feedback from customers about 	service provided

 DELIVERING AT PACE

 **Essential**

 * Ensuring efficient and effective use of resources to deliver programmes and projects on time, within budgets and to agreed quality standards
-* Managing across boundaries to ensure delivery of benefits and sharing lessons learned

-DELIVERING VALUE FOR MONEY

-**Desirable**
-* Experience of complying with government guidance on finance and procurement policies and applying procedures correctly
-* Advising on future resource requirements and assessing the implications of changing demands

-MANAGING A QUALITY SERVICE

-**Essential**

-* Investing time to understand customer and stakeholder expectations and priorities, developing services to meet those needs, including when they change
-* Anticipating and managing problems, bringing issues and conflict into the open and taking pre-emptive action
-* Identifying and introducing improved services to deliver customer and stakeholder requirements.
+* Regularly monitor own and team’s work against milestones or targets and act promptly to keep work on track and maintain performance
+* Plan ahead but reassess workloads and priorities if situations change or people are facing conflicting demands

 SPECIALIST SKILLS

 **Essential**

-* Familiarity with web technologies an advantage
-* Familiarity with data analysis and visualisation tools an advantage, eg Google Analytics, Google Refine, Tableau, etc.
+* Familiarity with data analysis, web analytics and visualisation tools essential: e.g. Google Analytics, Google Refine, Tableau etc.
+* Experience of providing performance analysis and recommendations on digital public services.